pinalj/quotes-for-woocommerce/readme.txt

 <li>Enhance customer experience and attract new customers with personalized quotes.</li>
 </ul>

-<strong>Introducing the <a href="https://woo.com/products/quotes-for-woocommerce-pro/" target="_blank">Premium Version</a>: Unlock Advanced Features for Enhanced Quoting and Sales Management</strong>
+<strong>Unlock Advanced Features for Enhanced Quoting and Sales Management using the <a href="https://woo.com/products/quotes-for-woocommerce-pro/" target="_blank">Premium Version</a></strong>

 <ul>
+<li>Enable quotes for only some products in the store.</li>
 <li>Enable quotes for select variations of a product</li>
 <li>Customize quote button display based on WordPress User Roles</li>
 <li>Seamlessly process both regular orders and quote requests for all products</li>